 The normal PCACS repeaters, backup and fall back simplex frequencies are used and found at: Primary & Contingency Frequencies

-Pinellas SKYWARN will activate under any of the following conditions:
+Pinellas SKYWARN® will activate when one or more of the following events take place.

-- A severe thunderstorm warning or tornado warning has been issued for Pinellas County.
+- A Tornado warning has been issued for Pinellas County.

-- Severe weather has been reported by a trained spotter.
+- A Severe weather event has been reported by a trained SKYWARN® spotter.

-- The WCM at Tampa Bay Weather has requested activation.
+- The Warning Coordination Meteorologist at the Tampa Bay Forecast Office has requested activation.